code-423n4/redacted-bug-bounty/README.md

 - **a _bug bounty_ repo** (this one), which is used for scoping your bug bounty and for providing information to wardens
 - **a _submissions_ repo**, where issues are submitted

-Ultimately, when we launch the bug bounty, this repo will be made public and will contain links to the in-scope files to be reviewed and all the information needed for audit participants.
+Ultimately, when we launch the bug bounty, this repo will be made public and will contain links to the in-scope files to be reviewed and all the information needed for bounty participants.

 Some of the checklists in this doc are for **C4 (🐺)** and some of them are for **you as the Code Blue sponsor (⭐️)**.